jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - add quick QRCode for easy opening of an iframed example on phone
 - add ability to pass a route and use the same Frame component as a Story (useful in SvelteFireTS to show)
 - add button to iframe to open separately in new window
-- add a simple Story that doesn't use an iframe but still allows for easy introspection code implementation
-- Vite server middleware to update/add stories from browser
-- Vite server middleware to update/add variants from browser
 - add changesets
 - Story layout improvements (learn from svench and https://bookit.leveluptutorials.com/book/A%20Parent-Basic and implement own ideas)
 - dynamic slots